The realization space of an unstable coalgebra

-Here is the promised second method to factor maps. \begin{proposition} Let \mc{M} be a proper model category and \mc{G} a class of injective models.
-Every map in $c\mc{M}$ can be factored functorially into a trivial \mc{G}-cofibration followed by a quasi-\mc{G}-cofree map. \end{proposition} \begin{proof} Let $f: X^\bu \to Y^\bu$ be a map.
+\begin{proposition} Let \mc{M} be a proper model category and \mc{G} a class of injective models.
+Every map in $c\mc{M}$ can be factored functorially into a trivial \mc{G}-cofibration followed by a quasi-\mc{G}-cofree Reedy fibration. \end{proposition} \begin{proof} Let $f: X^\bu \to Y^\bu$ be a map.
 We construct a cosimplicial object $Z^\bu$ and a factorization